meftunca/simd-booster/README.md

 By leveraging simd-booster, you can optimize your C++ projects and execute previously sluggish code more efficiently.
 The repository provides the necessary tools to harness SIMD operations and unlock the potential of high-performance C++ code.

 Boost your C++ applications with simd-booster, transforming slow and inefficient code into fast and powerful SIMD-enabled implementations.

+## Functions Included in simd-booster Repository

+simd-booster repository contains various functions optimized with SIMD (Single Instruction, Multiple Data) operations.
+These functions can accelerate and optimize different operations and algorithms.
+Some of the functions that can be included are:

+- SIMD-powered character tests (e.g., `isspace`, `isalpha`, `isdigit`)
+- SIMD-accelerated string operations (e.g., `strcmp`, `strcpy`, `strlen`)
+- SIMD-based data manipulation (e.g., vector operations, bit manipulation)
+- SIMD-optimized loop operations (e.g., vectorized loops, parallel computations)
+- SIMD-powered mathematical operations (e.g., vector operations, matrix computations)
+- SIMD-accelerated data processing and filtering functions (e.g., data compression, image processing)

+This is just a sample list, and the simd-booster repository can include many other functions that can be optimized with SIMD.
+Depending on your specific needs and project requirements, you can identify the operations that can benefit from SIMD optimization and find their accelerated versions in the simd-booster repository.